30,419,928 (July 2012 est.)

 This case study addresses the US push for government protection of religious freedom in Afghanistan and the challenges the concept has faced in Afghan society.
 In addition to providing an overview of the country’s recent history and religious demographics, the core text of the case study looks at three questions: What do the Afghan Constitution and international covenants say about religious liberty?
 Is there a disconnect between traditional Afghan sentiments and international law when it...

 December 21, 2010

 When the US negotiated peace with American Indians just a few years after the American Revolution, they used religiously-inspired, culturally relevant symbols to bury the hatchet.
 However, the secularist approach to contemporary Western foreign and security policies has largely overlooked, or contemptuously disregarded, the highly religious context of war zones such as Iraq and Afghanistan.
 Thus, it is time to consider a religious approach to peacemaking in Afghanistan based on Islamic...

-This volume edited by historian Robert D. Crews and reporter Amin Tarzi offers a detailed explanation of Afghanistans tortured history.
-The complied essays thread together the history of the country beginning with the Talibans rise to power after the Soviet withdrawal in the 1990s.
-It then recounts how admiration for the Taliban vanished as it proceeded to oppress Afghans, refused to surrender Osama bin Laden after 9/11, and when the U.S. invasion helped sweep them from power.
-It finally...
+This volume, edited by historian Robert D. Crews and reporter Amin Tarzi, offers a detailed explanation of Afghanistan's tortured history.
+The compiled essays thread together the history of the country beginning with the Taliban's rise to power after the Soviet withdrawal in the 1990s.
+The essays then recount how admiration for the Taliban vanished as it proceeded to oppress Afghans and refused to surrender Osama bin Laden after 9/11; it subsequently addresses when the US invasion helped...

 March 1, 2008